leodyversemilla07/saliksikhub/USER_WORKFLOWS.md

 ## Reviewer Workflow

 ### Overview

 Reviewers evaluate manuscripts, provide constructive feedback, and make recommendations to editors.
+Peer review is the cornerstone of academic publishing, and Saliksikhub makes it easy to participate as a reviewer.

+> **💡 For New Reviewers**: If you're new to peer review, the system provides templates and guidelines to help you write effective, constructive reviews.
+See the [Reviewer Best Practices](#reviewer-best-practices) section below.

 ### Step-by-Step Workflow